tejonface/NCAA4NBA/replit.md

 - **Purpose**: Source for NCAA men's college basketball game schedules
 - **Data Extracted**: Game matchups and scheduling information
 - **Method**: HTTP GET requests with custom User-Agent headers to avoid blocking
-- **Schedule Range**: Configured to scrape 7 days of upcoming games
+- **Schedule Range**: Configured to scrape 8 days starting from yesterday to handle timezone differences (ensures users in all timezones see their "today" games)

 ## Python Libraries